COSC3020/theory-vs-practice-boboestes14/README.md

   1. The smaller order variables are ignored.
   2. Coefficents are ignored.
-  3. Asymptotic analysis considers worse time which can be misleading.
+  3. Asymptotic analysis considers worst, average, and best times which can be misleading by overestimating or underestimating the time of the program.

 - Suppose finding a particular element in a binary search tree with 1,000 elements takes 5 seconds.
 Given what you know about the asymptotic complexity